Monday, March 26, 2012

 2. Enhance my relationship with God:

 a.
 At the start of each day, ask, “Why am I here?”
 Remind yourself that God created you to come closer to Him through the choices you make, thereby earning the bliss of the Next World.
-Every day, choose wisely: Choose to have faith in your Creator, to be grateful to Him, to follow His guidelines, to be kind, and to make time for Torah study and prayer.
+Every day, choose wisely: Choose to have faith in your Creator, to be grateful to Him, to follow His guidelines, to be kind, to be ethical and moral and to make time for Torah study and prayer.
 Each day, through your choices, you will either come closer to your Father in Heaven or further away.

 c.
 Take care of the body my Creator entrusted with me.
 When we neglect our bodies, we not only disrespect ourselves, we disrespect our Creator.
 By making eating a healthy diet, and getting adequate sleep and exercise a top priority, we do our part to preserve our Creator’s precious gift of health.